Home

 All of us associated with Wonderland Studios have had another very busy past year -- writing and pitching songs, playing music, touring, spending time with family and friends, and working with some great Texas bands/artists in the studio.
 We've also had the pleasure of working with many previous clients on various new projects.
 It's another productive year doing what we love -- Music!

-A few projects to mention right here for now.
-We wrapped up a killer EP with Ironclad -- One of our favorite rock bands tearing up the local Austin scene.
-Also, upcoming star Lindsay Washer finished cutting her debut CD with us, with our buds from the Shawn Fussell Band laying down really cool basic tracks for the project.
+A few other projects to mention from in the past -- Great times working on tracks/mixing with Travis Barrow, Shawn Fussell, Tiffany Brown, Tara Vaughan, Stooch and various others.
+And we've also been in the on-again, off-again process of producing some tracks with the incredible Kristen Kissling, a top 12 Nashville-Star finalist.
+A bit back, we wrapped up a killer EP with Ironclad -- One of our favorite rock bands from the local Austin scene.
+Also, upcoming star Lindsay Washer cut her debut CD with us, with our buds from the Shawn Fussell Band laying down really cool basic tracks for the project.
 Lindsay is a young, extremely talented singer and songwriter -- keep your eyes out for her.
-Our assistant engineer, Tim "Tank" Casterline, worked with Riax to complete their EP.
-And we're also in the process of producing tracks with the incredible Kristen Kissling, a top 12 Nashville-Star finalist.
-In addition, we're working on projects with David Barr, Proteus, The Dealers, Shawn Fussell, Stooch and we finished up some tracks with The Unavailable Catfish.
-Last but not least, we completed some new tracks with Colin Gilmore, helping to complete his new EP in time for his Japan tour (and honeymoon - Congrats, Colin!).
+Our studio partner/engineer, Tim "Tank" Casterline, worked with Riax to complete their EP awhile back.
+In addition, we worked on past projects with David Barr, Proteus, The Dealers, another project with Shawn Fussell and some tracks with The Unavailable Catfish.

 More fun sessions in 2006 -- Shawn Fussell and his bandmates worked diligently with Eric towards co-producing Shawn's CD (Made In Texas)...
 It's a killer blues-rock effort, another fantastic Texas release, already receiving good radio airplay across Texas.
 Visit Shawn's website and find out how to get yourself a copy.
-Jonas, Tim and Jason from The Dealers were back in the studio and worked with Eric on some further tracks for their 2006 EP titled Wonderland Sessions.
+Jonas, Tim and Jason from The Dealers tracked at the studio and worked with Eric on some further tracks for their 2006 EP titled Wonderland Sessions.
 They worked very fast and got the new CD together in time for their WI tour, and shortly thereafter some tracks were featured on KLBJ in Austin...
-Our engineer buddy Bill Palmer assisted with some sessions...
+Awhile back, our engineer buddy Bill Palmer assisted with some sessions...
 We had a blast working with Manager's Choice on the tracks for their 2006 EP release...

 Courtney Sanchez and her band cut a few tracks.
 We also worked with singer-songwriter Jenny Howell, co-producing her debut CD.
 Eric had a great time playing some guitar parts on Jenny's tunes, and they brought in bass extrodinaire Tim (the tank) Casterline to play some kick-ass bass lines.
 Clay Seasons worked on new songs, and recorded some tracks at the studio engineered by Michael Sexton, the band's lead vocalist.
-In addition, Sexton began working with Wonderland, as a part-time assistant freelance engineer.
-After many months, Proteus, an extremely talented Austin band wrapped up efforts here for their CD.
+In addition, Sexton worked some at Wonderland, as a part-time freelance engineer.
+After many months, Proteus, an extremely talented Austin band wrapped up efforts here for one of their CDs.
 We also had a great time hanging and working with Peyton Gin.
 They cut a number of rockin' tracks, and we worked fast to get it mixed in time for their CD to be available at their performance back during SXSW, 2006.
-Zoeie Ryze has been working on-and-off with Eric to co-produce her debut CD, with plans for it to be released on Texas Time Records upon completion.
+Zoeie Ryze has worked on-and-off with Eric to co-produce her debut CD.
 We've also had a blast working with Gadget White and The Fematics.
 They cut some cool tracks at the studio...
-Additionally, Colin Gilmore and Eric McKinney found a little time here and there to work on some demos of some new material.
+Additionally, a bit back, Colin Gilmore and Eric McKinney found a little time here and there to work on some demos of some new material.
 J.D.
 Edens and Eric have been sifting through some previous tracks, and working on further production ideas for the tracks for Edens' CD.
-Bryce Alber cut a cool demo track over here, and many other CDs and demos are currently in various stages at the studio...
-And we were informed from various sources that Wonderland was mentioned on ME Television, 96.7 KISS-FM, 93.7 KLBJ, 98.1 KVET, and 107.1 KGSR regarding some projects we we're working on throughout 2006.
+Bryce Alber cut a cool demo track over here, and many other CDs and demos were tracked and/or mixed over here...
+And we were informed from various sources that Wonderland was mentioned on ME Television, 96.7 KISS-FM, 93.7 KLBJ, 98.1 KVET, and 107.1 KGSR regarding some projects we we're working on throughout 2006... interesting... pretty cool !

 Back in March 2006 we had a fun-filled and tiring SXSW 2006 -- Wonderland's Eric McKinney and Miriam Thompson assisted with sound for Colin Gilmore's showcase, then immediately ran over to the Austin Music Awards, caught performances by Jon Dee Graham, Eliza Gilkyson, Kris Kristofferson, and Jessi Colter.
 We caught up with a number of friends in town, and managed to catch a ton of artist showcases throughout SXSW week.
 We were invited to the Frogville Records showcase to catch our buds Hundred Year Flood, then ran downtown to catch up with a friend from Boston and catch the Signature Sounds showcase with the amazing Kris Delmhorst and Mark Erelli.
 And then we headed right down to MoMo's to catch the incredible Greencards.
 On SXSW Friday, we attended the Verve Music Group showcase and caught sets by Jackie Greene, the incredible Susan Tedeschi, and Teddy Thompson.
 We went from there over to Cedar Street Courtyard to catch Sonya Kitchell and a totally amazing set by Brandi Carlile and her kick-ass band.
 The following day, we went to the Red Panda Records showcase with sets by Mascott, and Jennifer O'Conner joined by Britt Daniels of Spoon.
 Then we headed over to the Hilton, and caught an interesting set by The Cocker Spaniels.
 We then met up with a friend who works for Sonicbids, and caught Josh Ritter's showcase at the Eternal.
 There were so many more showcases we hoped to catch, but this was the biggest SXSW and just so many things going on...